Everything You Need to Know About Cord Blood Banking

 If you’re pregnant, you’ve probably seen a pamphlet at your OB’s office about umbilical cord blood banking and how it can offer some security down the line if you ever have to treat baby for certain medical conditions.
 But it’s a big decision—one where you’ll want to carefully weigh the pros and cons.
 Here, we help you figure out the difference between private and public cord blood banking, and how to choose from among the different cord blood banking companies out there.

 The simple answer is that it’s the blood found in baby’s umbilical cord, the lifeline that funnels key nutrients from your placenta to baby during your pregnancy.
 Once baby is born, the umbilical cord is cut.
 But while your little one no longer needs the umbilical cord in the outside world, that doesn’t mean it’s useless: It still contains blood that’s an excellent source of stem cells (similar to those found in bone marrow), which doctors can use if they ever need to perform a transplantation.
-If your child can’t find a matched donor from among family members or on the adult donor registry Be the Match, “cord blood donors are used to transplant patients with blood cancers like leukemia and lymphoma, bone marrow failure, immunodeficiency syndromes, certain inherited metabolic diseases and hemoglobinopathies, such as sickle cell anemia and thalassemia,” says Joanne Kurtzberg, MD, a professor of pediatrics at Duke University and a leading researcher in the field.
+If your child can’t find a matched donor from among family members or on the adult donor registry Be the Match, “cord blood donors are used to transplant patients with blood cancers like leukemia and lymphoma, bone marrow failure, immunodeficiency syndromes, certain inherited metabolic diseases and hemoglobinopathies, such as sickle cell anemia and thalassemia,” says Joanne Kurtzberg, MD, a professor of pediatrics at Duke University and the director of the Carolinas Cord Blood Bank.
 Which is why many parents are looking into preserving that blood.

 Cord blood banking is the process of collecting and storing the blood left in a newborn’s umbilical cord, so it can be used for future medical purposes.
 To collect the blood, baby’s umbilical cord must first be clamped and cut in the usual way—and with no delays.
 If the clamping and cutting of the umbilical cord is delayed by even a minute or two, the blood will clot, making it useless.